Log Base 4 Of 4

 • Computer Science: Logarithmic algorithms are crucial for improving the efficiency of many computational tasks.
 Binary search, for instance, uses a logarithmic time complexity.

-• Finance: Compound interest calculations and modeling population growth often utilize logarithmic functions.
+• Finance: Compound interest calculations and modeling population growth often apply logarithmic functions.

 • Mathematics: Logarithms are fundamental in calculus, particularly in integration and differentiation of exponential functions.